PoOnesNerfect/tsyncp/README.md

 ## Future Plans

-If enough people find this library useful or interesting, I will work primarily on the following features:
+If enough people find this library useful or interesting, I will work primarily on the following:

+-   **Unit testing**: This library currently lacks extensive unit testing, due to the author's limited time resources.
+-   **Benchmarking**: Currently, benchmarking was done locally and with simple messages.
+-   **CI/CD Flow**: Currently, I've only pushed manually to git and to crates.io.
 -   **Encrypted Streams**: _Tls_ and _Noise_.
 Technically, this library is already generic enough that it can have any type of bytestreams underneath.
     So, it should not be that rough implementing options for Tls and Noise streams! (fingers crossed...!)
+-   **More primitives**: Oneshot, pubsub, and client/server primitives?
 -   **Supporting other Encoding/Decoding implementations**: Right now, I'm thinking libraries like _rkyv_ and _speedy_;
     if anyone has any other options I can look into, please let me know!